WNS-Team/WNS-Team/README.md

         🛠️ Identify security flaws (exploring memory corruption, logic errors, and misconfigurations), 💡 Develop mitigations (bridging offensive insights with defensive strategies).

-        By dissecting threats and probing for weaknesses, I refine my skills in both exploiting and hardening systems—a cycle that fuels growth in cybersecurity.
+        By dissecting threats and probing for weaknesses, I refine my skills in both exploiting and hardening systems — a cycle that fuels growth in cybersecurity.
     </details>

 {.grid-list}